Tea (meal)

-Historic usage
+History

 The timing of the "tea" meal has moved over the centuries in response to the migration of the main meal, dinner.
 Until the late 18th century dinner was eaten at what is now called "lunchtime", or in the early afternoon; supper was a later and lighter meal.
-Gradually, dinner began to migrate, amid much controversy, until by about 1900 it arrived at its present timing in the evening.
+Dinner remains a midday meal in some regions.
+Gradually, dinner began to migrate, amid much controversy, until by about 1900 it arrived at its present timing, in most places, in the evening.
 At first, the "tea" meal was often in the early evening, some three or four hours after mid-day dinner; another version of the tea meal was even later, after a supper and before bed.

 In 1804 Alexandre Balthazar Laurent Grimod de La Reynière wrote (in French) about afternoon tea in Switzerland:

 Towards five o'clock in the evening, the mistress of the house, in the midst of the sitting-room, makes tea herself, very strong and barely sweetened with a few drops of rich cream; generous slices of buttered bread accompany it.
 Such is the Swiss Tea in all its simplicity.
 In most opulent houses, however, coffee and light pastries of all kinds are added, many of which are unknown in Paris, preserved or candied fruits, macaroons, biscuits, nougat, and even ice cream.

 Observance of the custom originated amongst the wealthy social classes in England in the 1840s.
+The ritual was invented by Anna Russell, Duchess of Bedford, one of Queen Victoria's ladies-in-waiting, in around 1840.
+Wealthy English people were having their evening meal later and later, but still eating lunch at midday.
+The Duchess became despondent at the void between the two meals, and its consequent 'sinking feeling'.
+She therefore asked that some tea, bread and butter and cake be delivered to her room late in the afternoon, and "an afternoon ritual was born".

-Anna Maria, Duchess of Bedford, is widely credited with inventing afternoon tea in England as a late-afternoon meal whilst visiting Belvoir Castle in Leicestershire in 1840.
-This legend may have been furthered by the 1882 memoir of the actress Fanny Kemble, who wrote: "My first introduction to ‘afternoon tea’ took place during this visit to Belvoir [in 1842].
-I do not believe that the now universally-honoured institution of ‘five o'clock tea’ dates further back than this."
-The Oxford English Dictionary (which quotes Kemble) provides citations dating back a century before the putative Belvoir coinage, in reference to tea as a social gathering.
+The Oxford English Dictionary provides citations dating back a century before this, in reference to tea as a social gathering.
 The earliest is from Jonathan Swift's satirical etiquette guide, A Complete Collection of Genteel and Ingenious Conversation (1738), "Whether they meet..at Meals, Tea, or Visits".
-In Fanny Burney's 1778 novel Evelina, the heroine writes that "I was relieved by a summons to tea".
 John Wesley and Harriet Martineau also are quoted.
 Philosopher Thomas Carlyle and his wife Jane Welsh Carlyle invited guests for 7 pm to their teas in the 1850s, although "afternoon tea" before dinner was also becoming established by this time.